Vagif Mustafazadeh: Early life

 Mustafazadeh was born in Old City, the historic core of Baku, on March 16, 1940.
 His name was chosen by the renowned poet, Samed Vurgun, on the request of his mother, who was a piano teacher in a local music school and played a very influential and immeasurable role in his success.

 In 1963, he graduated from Baku State Musical School named after Asaf Zeynally and a year later accepted to Azerbaijan State Conservatoire.
 He first achieved fame at the Music School where he studied by giving concerts there, later on performing at the parties and evenings held at the universities and clubs, shortly after he became one of the most influential musical performers in Azerbaijan.
 While performing at the clubs, he mainly played classical jazz, as well as blues and dance music.

-Soviet prohibition

 Musical prohibitions during the 1940s and 1950s during Stalinist era meant that the playing of jazz was banned in the USSR, including Azerbaijan.
 Since there was no opportunity to get jazz records from anywhere, Mustafazade listened to jazz pieces, learning from movies where he heard jazz music and BBC radio and sang Meykhana, rhythmic poetry, which had also been banned.
 After listening on the radio, he and his friend Vagif Samadoglu attempted to recreate the music on the piano.